← Blog·RFQ GuideMay 29, 2026·8 min read

 Ready to Source This Part?

-This article was produced with assistance from AI language models and reviewed by our engineering team.
-Technical specifications (alloys, tolerances, process parameters) should always be verified against your project drawings or authoritative standards (ISO 9001 or equivalent quality systems, applicable ASTM / ISO specs) before production release.
-If you notice any factual issue, please use the article contact path.
+This article is maintained as a buyer reference and reviewed against Bohua's public manufacturing scope.
+Technical specifications such as alloys, tolerances, and process parameters should always be verified against your project drawings or authoritative standards (ISO 9001 or equivalent quality systems, applicable ASTM / ISO specs) before production release.
+If you notice any factual issue, please contact [email protected].

 Need Expert Advice on Your Casting Project?